 When considering a data center, there are many options to think about, but one that should be looked at is whether or not the data center is carrier neutral.
 A carrier-neutral data center offers multiple options for connectivity, whereas a non-carrier-neutral data center only has one option.

-Here are some reasons your business in Orlando, Tampa, Lakeland, and other Florida areas should consider using a carrier-neutral data center for your colocation provider.
+Here are some reasons your business in Orlando, Space Coast, Tampa, and other Florida areas should consider using a carrier-neutral data center for your colocation provider.

 Carrier neutrality is very important to a data center customer, as it gives options for blended connectivity.
 A non-carrier-neutral data center only leaves you with one service option and limited connectivity options.
 With a carrier-neutral data center, the business gets several advantages over a non-carrier-neutral data center.

 Using a carrier-neutral data center has many advantages, including:

 As businesses search for options to store their data, they need to know what options are available to them.
 Many options exist, such as colocation, virtual private servers, and shared web hosting.